Cammy Bell: Kilmarnock (second spell)

-Bell returned to Kilmarnock in August 2017, signing a two-year contract.
+Bell returned to Kilmarnock on 4 August 2017, signing a two-year contract.
 He left by mutual consent in January 2018, having made no first team appearance in his second spell at the club.

 Hibernian

-Bell signed for Hibernian on 31 January 2018.
-He made his first appearance for Hibs on 16 March, coming on as a substitute in a 1–1 draw with St Johnstone after Ofir Marciano had been sent off.
+Bell signed for Hibernian on 31 January 2018 and was used a cover for Ofir Marciano.

+He made his first appearance for Hibs on 16 March 2018, coming on as a substitute in a 1–1 draw with St Johnstone after Ofir Marciano had been sent off.
 Bell also played in the following game, a 2–0 win against Partick Thistle, as Marciano was suspended.
-He was released by Hibs in May 2018, at the end of his contract.
+He then suffered a calf injury and never played for the club again.
+At the end of the 2017–18 season, Bell made two appearances in all competitions.
+On 19 May 2018, he was released by Hibs at the end of his contract.